 In Germany, vaccination isn’t compulsory, but strongly advised by all health authorities.
 If you are unsure what to do, you can ask your doctor for help, or base your decision on the German vaccination system and its specific recommendations.

 Depending on the country you grew up in, you might already have been vaccinated against certain diseases.
 However, these illnesses might not be prevalent in Germany at all.
 Instead, German doctors might recommend vaccinations against other diseases.
 Even if you are an adult, you might, therefore, have to get vaccinated again.
 If you are unsure about this, ask your doctor about vaccinations for adults next time you have a medical appointment.

 What do I need to know about vaccinations?

 Risk of Infection in Communal Spaces

-Check out the multilingual information sheets if you want to learn more about diseases and pathogens that are common in Germany.
+To learn more, check out the multilingual information sheets about common diseases and pathogens in Germany.
 In addition to that, the Robert Koch Institute offers a lot of information in various languages.
 If your level of German is high enough, you can find more information on the website “Impfen Info” which is run by the Federal Agency for Health Education.